Drone Regulations and Operations Manual

 Does your company need support with creating or maintaining an operation manual?

 Nordic Unmanned wants to use our experience to improve your UAS operations.
-We follow all the applicable rules and regulations from aviation environment, together with operational experience and risk understanding from both aviation and oil industry.
+We follow all the applicable rules and regulations from the aviation environment, together with operational experience and risk understanding from both the aviation and oil industries.

-Nordic Unmanned AS is a certified ISO9001-2015 company, and have our own company operational manual that follows the rules and regulation for unmanned aircrafts.
-The Operational Manual forms part of Nordic Unmanned AS’ quality system.
+Nordic Unmanned AS is a certified ISO9001-2015 company and has our own company operational manual that follows the rules and regulations for unmanned aircraft.
+The Operational Manual forms part of the Nordic Unmanned AS’ quality system.